Fitness with Feeling - Not So Typical Personal Training

 You Just Need to Be Heard.

-I became a personal trainer because I didn’t see anyone like me in the fitness world.
+I became a personal trainer because I didn't see anyone like me in the fitness world.
+My journey wasn't typical, but that's exactly why it matters.
 And honestly, I didn’t feel welcome.
 I want to change that—for you, and for everyone who’s ever felt like fitness just wasn’t made for them.

 You don’t have to be skinny, neurotypical, confident, or already fit to work with me.
 You just need to be ready to try, even if that means trying again.